schen42/godot-docs/getting_started/scripting/c_sharp/c_sharp_basics.rst

           to enable features like syntax highlighting and IntelliSense.

-.. note:: If you are using Visual Studio 2019, you must follow the instructions found in the "Configure VS2019 for Debugging" section below.
+.. note:: If you are using Visual Studio 2019, you must follow the instructions found in the "Configuring VS 2019 for debuggin" section below.

 Creating a C# script